 sin θ = the angle at which force is working upon

-τ in the expression is known as ‘tau’ and is a Greek letter word which is used to denote the magnitude of Torque.
+τ in the expression is known as ‘tau’ and is a Greek letter word that is used to denote the magnitude of Torque.
 The SI unit of the Torque is said to be Newton-meters (N-m).

 The time derivative of the Torque is said to be the angular momentum.
 And is known to be a pseudovector.